SQream/sqream_docs/reference/sql_data_types.rst

-Date (``DATE``, ``DATETIME``)
+Date
 ------------------------------------------------
-``DATE`` is a type designed for storing year, month, and day.

-``DATETIME`` is a type designed for storing year, month, day, hour, minute, seconds, and milliseconds in UTC with 1 millisecond precision.
+``DATE`` is a type designed for storing year, month, and day. ``DATETIME`` is a type designed for storing year, month, day, hour, minute, seconds, and milliseconds in UTC with 1 millisecond precision.

 Date Types
 ^^^^^^^^^^^^^^^^^^^^^^
-The following table describes the Date types.
+The following table describes the Date types:

-.. list-table:: Date types
+.. list-table:: Date Types
    :widths: auto
    :header-rows: 1